shellyazulay/AuthorshipGuard/README.md

 This repository contains the code for a two-phase project:

 1. In the **first phase**, we use Fast-DetectGPT to determine whether a given text was written by a **machine or a human**.
-2. In the **second phase**, if the text is detected as machine-generated, we classify **which author's style** the machine tried to imitate.
+2. In the **second phase**, After the text is detected as human or machine-generated, we classify **which author's style** the machine tried to imitate.

 The project builds upon the Fast-DetectGPT algorithm introduced in the ICLR 2024 paper ["Fast-DetectGPT: Efficient Zero-Shot Detection of Machine-Generated Text via Conditional Probability Curvature"](https://arxiv.org/pdf/2310.05130), and extends it by integrating style classification using GPT-2, RoBERTa, and TF-IDF + Logistic Regression models.